scds/omeka-roundtable/instructions.md

 View the original [here](https://echo360.ca/media/5cd3445b-d03f-43d3-ac09-98509d9b6d75/public).

-- See the "Posters of the 1848 French Revolution" Omeka S exhibit [here](https://expo.mcmaster.ca/s/french-revolution-of-1848/page/welcome)
+- See the ["Posters of the 1848 French Revolution"](https://expo.mcmaster.ca/s/french-revolution-of-1848/page/welcome) Omeka S exhibit discussed by Myron Groover and Nina Sartor
-- See the “Women and Social Movements in the 19th and 20th Centuries” Omeka S exhibit [here](https://womenandsocialmovements.omeka.net/)
+- See the [“Women and Social Movements in the 19th and 20th Centuries”](https://womenandsocialmovements.omeka.net/) Omeka S exhibit discussed by Karen Balcom and Rachel Manes